The following information concerns applications for the 2020 Fall semester.

 - You must accept your offer within the time limit mentioned on your admission letter.
 You can register “Yes” or “No” by logging in to your application.

 - If you need to apply for a residence permit to study at FIUC, you must contact the Norwegian Directorate of Immigration (UDI).
+More information regarding residence permit and deposit account can be found here.
+Please note: Admission doesn’t guarantee that your visa application will be granted.
 Should your application for a residence permit be denied, please contact FIUC and inform us that you will not be able to attend the course.

 - Applicants from outside EU/EEA may need to make a monetary deposit to a designated deposit account.
-More information will be given upon admission.
+For more information, see here.

-- Once you’ve accepted the offer and your student data is registered at FIUC, you will receive information on how to complete your semester registration in the Student web system (Studentweb).
+- Once you’ve accepted the offer and your student data is registered at FIUC, you will receive information on how to complete your semester registration in our Studentweb system.
 The registration includes both signing up for classes and paying the required fees.
 Students at FIUC generate their own invoice in Studentweb.
-Failure to complete the semester registration within the February 1st will result in revocation of your student right.
+Failure to complete the semester registration within the September 1st will result in revocation of your student right.

 I have questions.
 Who can I contact?

 For questions regarding the application process, please contact our Executive Officer, Mr. Ingar T. Hauge (firstname.lastname@example.org).
-For questions regarding the study programme, registration or general questions regarding the student life at FIUC, please contact our Student Adviser, Ms. Tonje Belibi (firstname.lastname@example.org).
+For questions regarding the study programme, registration or general questions regarding the student life at FIUC, please contact our Student Adviser, Mr. Aage Myksvoll (email@example.com).